techcow2/LMSA/README.md

    - In LM Studio, go to the server settings
    - Find and enable the "Enable CORS" option
    - Without CORS enabled, LMSA will not be able to communicate with your LM Studio server
+4. **Enable "Serve on Local Host"** - After starting the server:
+   - In LM Studio server settings, locate and enable the "Serve on Local Host" option
+   - This allows the server to accept connections from devices on your local network
+   - Without this enabled, the connection will not reach any device on the network
-4. Connect the Android app to your computer using your local network
+5. Connect the Android app to your computer using your local network
-5. Start chatting with your AI models from anywhere in your home
+6. Start chatting with your AI models from anywhere in your home

 ### Setting up LMSA (Android)
 <p align="left">